Kombu (Laminaria digitata)

 The prime time to pick Kombu is from March to June; the blades are too small before March and epiphytes (animals and other seaweed) settle onto the blades after June.
 It has a long shelf life when stored in dry areas.

 Kelp is a brown seaweed consisting of a single frond, growing up to 7 m long and 40 cm broad.
 It is found in protected bays with less wave action.
 Its colour changes throughout the season from dark golden brown in December to February to light brown to green in March and April.
 Kelp is rich on iron, potassium, calcium, sodium, magnesium, and beta- carotene.
-Kelp contains up to 14% of the sugar alcohol mannitol, which gets expelled onto the leaves when dried, leaving white patches on the blades as well as high level of alginates and can be used as a thickening agent.
+Kelp contains up to 14% of the sugar alcohol mannitol.
+Kelp also contains high level of alginates and can be used as a thickening agent.

 Kelp has a sweet flavour with a hint of liquorice and it is easily used in cooking.
 Dry kelp has a strong umami taste and it is excellent as a taste enhancer.
 Sprinkle on salads, fish or pizza.
 Perfect in woks and soups, and can be used together with Kombu in Asian soup stock bases.